mrcepid-rap/.github/README.md

-# MRC Epidemiology / IMS RAP Software
+# Introduction

 Welcome to the public organisation to store software developed by members of the Institute for Metabolic Science for the UK Biobank Research Access Platform.

-T.B.D.
+The information here describes individual software and pipelines stored as repositories.

+This organisation and many of the repositories here-in are maintained by Eugene Gardner:

+eugene.gardner at mrc-epid.cam.ac.uk

+# Workflows